aptos-labs/developer-docs/docs/indexer/custom-processors/e2e-tutorial.md

 cd python/processors/coin_flip
 ```

-Processors consume a stream of transactions from the Transaction Stream Service.
-In order to use the Labs-Hosted Transaction Stream Service you need an auth token.
-Follow [this guide](/indexer/txn-stream/labs-hosted#auth-tokens) to guide to get a token from Developer Portal.
-Make sure you create an API Key for `Testnet`, the Coin Flip transactions that are used on this tutorial are in `Testnet`.
+Processors consume transactions from the Transaction Stream Service.
+In order to use the Labs-Hosted Transaction Stream Service you need an authorization token.
+Follow [this guide](/indexer/txn-stream/labs-hosted#auth-tokens) to guide to get a token from the Developer Portal.
+Create an API Key for `Testnet`, as this tutorial is for `Testnet`.
 Once you're done, you should have a token that looks like this:
 ```
 aptoslabs_yj4bocpaKy_Q6RBP4cdBmjA8T51hto1GcVX5ZS9S65dx
 ```